-Federal rental assistance programs like Housing Choice Vouchers and public housing are highly effective at making rents affordable to the lowestincome families, but only reach about one-in-four eligible households due to inadequate funding.
-Caps on domestic discretionary appropriations the budget category that includes federal rental assistance-due to remain in effect through 2021 will make it very difficult to expand these programs enough to address the unmet need for assistance.
-A renters' credit would be funded through the tax code, so it would not be subject to those spending caps.
-If it were enacted as part of broader tax reform legislation, it could be paid for using savings from reform of the mortgage interest deduction or other tax benefits.
-As a result, the renters' credit offers an important opportunity in a challenging budget and political environment to help more of the nation's most vulnerable families and individuals to keep a roof over their heads.
+Federal rental assistance programs like Housing Choice Vouchers and public housing are highly effective at making rent affordable to the lowestincome families, but only reach about onein-four eligible households due to inadequate funding.
+Caps on domestic discretionary appropriations, the budget category that includes federal rental assistance, will make it very difficult to expand these programs enough to address the unmet need for assistance.
+A renters' credit would be funded through the tax code, so it would not be subject to spending caps.
+As a result, the renters' credit offers an important opportunity in a challenging budget and political environment to help more of the nation's most vulnerable families and individuals keep a roof over their heads.

-A renters' credit would also complement the existing Low-Income Housing Tax Credit (LIHTC), which effectively supports affordable housing development but rarely reduces rents to levels extremely low-income families can afford unless they also have a voucher or other rental assistance.
+A renters' credit would also complement the existing Low-Income Housing Tax Credit (LIHTC), which effectively supports affordable housing development but rarely reduces rents to levels that extremely low-income families can afford unless they also have a voucher or other rental assistance.